Anzhelika007/Courses/Design-Patterns/test.md

 28. Which design pattern lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors?

 -[ ] Strategy
--[ ] Decorator
+-[x] Decorator
 -[ ] Adapter
 -[ ] Facade

 29. Classic MVC standard includes:

 -[ ] unidirectional data flow
--[ ] bidirectional data flow 30.
-Is it true that you can implement shared leaf nodes of the Composite tree as Flyweights to save some RAM?
+-[x] bidirectional data flow

+30. Is it true that you can implement shared leaf nodes of the Composite tree as Flyweights to save some RAM?

--[ ] yes
+-[x] yes
 -[ ] no

 31. Which design pattern helps multiple objects stay up-to-date with the latest changes of a subscription object?

 -[ ] Facade
 -[ ] Strategy
--[ ] Observer
+-[x] Observer
 -[ ] Decorator

 32. Cons of Proxy pattern:

--[ ] complicates the code by introducing new classes
+-[x] complicates the code by introducing new classes
 -[ ] can work even if the service object is not available
 -[ ] can't manage the lifecycle of the service object
--[ ] the response from the service might get delayed
+-[x] the response from the service might get delayed

 33. Is it true that the Adapter pattern can be implemented as Adapter objects and Adapter functions?

--[ ] yes
+-[x] yes
 -[ ] no